Microvascular Thrombi in COVID-19

 - Campbell CM, Kahwash R. Will Complement Inhibition Be the New Target in Treating COVID-19-Related Systemic Thrombosis?
 Circulation 2020;141:1739-41.

-Keywords: Hypertension, Pulmonary, Histones, Peroxidase, Complement C1 Inhibitor Protein, Complement Membrane Attack Complex, COVID-19, Prothrombin, Thromboplastin, Thrombin, Neutrophils, Microcirculation, Mannose-Binding Protein-Associated Serine Proteases, Interleukin-6, von Willebrand Factor, Factor XII, Influenza A Virus, H1N1 Subtype, Mannose, Receptor, Anaphylatoxin C5a, Capillaries, Fibrin, Fibrinogen, Blood Platelets, Endothelial Cells, Chromatin, Antiphospholipid Syndrome, Hemostatics, Factor VIIa, Malignant Atrophic Papulosis, Pulmonary Artery, Purpura Fulminans, Nuclear Proteins, Cytokines, Venous Thromboembolism, Lectins, Monocytes, Antigens, Surface, Influenza, Human, Respiration, Artificial, Multiple Organ Failure, Respiratory Distress Syndrome, Adult, Hemostasis, Antibodies, Antiphospholipid, Stroke, Phagocytosis, Endothelium, Anti-Infective Agents, Biological Markers, Immunity, Innate, Virion, Mannose-Binding Lectins, Transcription Factors, Anaphylatoxins
+Keywords: Hypertension, Pulmonary, Histones, Peroxidase, Complement C1 Inhibitor Protein, Complement Membrane Attack Complex, COVID-19, Prothrombin, Thromboplastin, Thrombin, Neutrophils, Microcirculation, Mannose-Binding Protein-Associated Serine Proteases, Interleukin-6, von Willebrand Factor, Factor XII, Influenza A Virus, H1N1 Subtype, Mannose, Receptor, Anaphylatoxin C5a, Capillaries, Fibrin, Fibrinogen, Blood Platelets, Endothelial Cells, Chromatin, Antiphospholipid Syndrome, Hemostatics, Factor VIIa, Malignant Atrophic Papulosis, Pulmonary Artery, Purpura Fulminans, Nuclear Proteins, Cytokines, Venous Thromboembolism, Lectins, Monocytes, Antigens, Surface, Influenza, Human, Respiration, Artificial, Multiple Organ Failure, Respiratory Distress Syndrome, Hemostasis, Antibodies, Antiphospholipid, Stroke, Phagocytosis, Endothelium, Anti-Infective Agents, Biomarkers, Immunity, Innate, Virion, Mannose-Binding Lectins, Transcription Factors, Anaphylatoxins

 < Back to Listings